 The ride to Kamphaeng Phet is scenic and the air is fresh and we make a few stops along the way for refreshments and a few photographs, we will also be awarded a Government certificate to state that we have ridden across Mae Hong Son 2000 plus twists and turns.

 Day 12 - Khampang Phet (Site Seeing)

 Today we will visit Khlong Lan National Park.
-Spread over 300 square kilometers on the west side of Kamphaeng Phet province, Khlong Lan National Park is best known for a breathtaking 100-metre-high waterfall.
+Spread over 300 square kilometres on the west side of Kamphaeng Phet province, Khlong Lan National Park is best known for its breathtaking 100-metre-high waterfall.
 Once at the Khlong Lan Waterfall we can take a dip in the refreshing pools, they are cold so be warned!
 Our second visit will be to Kamphaeng Phet historical park.
 The Kamphaeng Phet Historical Park contains the ruins of the ancient town of Kamphaeng Phet, an important town in the Sukhothai Kingdom.
 The park that is little visited by foreign tourists contains monuments built during the 13th to 17th centuries by the Sukhothai and Ayutthaya empires.

 Day 13 Kamphaeng Phet through to Kao Yai National Park (380kms)

 Another early start today as another long ride but we should be refreshed after our day off.